Decades of Experience on your side

 If your spouse does not agree that a change needs to be made, you will need to petition the court and make a compelling argument on why the existing orders should be altered.
 It is up to you to prove the circumstances changed significantly and that the current terms of the divorce decree no longer work.

 Even when both spouses agree, it is best to go back to court and have the order changed.
 This protects you in case your spouse later changes his or her mind or denies that you agreed on the issue.
 If both spouses agree, it is a simple process to go back to court and your attorney can help you to file the necessary paperwork.

 Getting Legal Help from our Post Decree Modification Attorneys

-Singer Pistiner PC can assist you with all aspects of requesting a post-decree modification.
+Singer Pistiner PC can assist you with all aspects of requesting a post-decree modification in Scottsdale, AZ.
 Call or contact us online today to speak with a member of our legal team about how we can help you.